Martinaush/Application-Process-Management-for-University/README.md

 3-.
 Describing each assessment

 4-.
-Describe a columns in specific, please be concious
+Describe a columns in specific, please be concise

 5-.
 Data containing Passes/Fail depending on the average of each assessment